gerardoacuna/slate/source/index.md

 Every call to the Moneypool api requires an authorization token that identifies a logged in user.

-In the Login section of this documentation is the information on how to login a user and receive it's authorization token.
+In the **Sessions** section of this documentation is the information on how to login a user and receive it's authorization token.

 # Versions